ChickTech/mobile-app-tutorial/canvas/index.rst

 Canvas
 ======

 Imagine that you are an app inventor living in Podunka, IL.
-There happens to be a local folk singer there named Fiona Blueheart.
-Fiona recently released a new single called *Mustaches and Cat Eyes*.
+You are friends with Adrienne, a local gypsy jazz musician.
+Adrienne recently released a new single called *Mustaches and Cat Eyes*.
 Like any forward-thinking indie musician, she decides to create a fun app to help promote her single.

-Fiona is an avid user of App Inventor and has already made a rudimentary first version.
+Adrienne is an avid user of App Inventor and has already made a rudimentary first version.
 Unfortunately, she needs to prepare for her upcoming tour and doesn't have time to finish it.
 Download :download:`MustachesAndCatEyes.aia` and :doc:`import the project into App Inventor </appendix/importing-projects/index>`.